-Bhadrapur Airport also known as Chandragadhi Airport will conduct its Instrument Flight Rules (IFR) Night Test landing on June 25, 2020 (Thursday), as per the information from Officials at the Airport for the first time since its establishment.
-It is one of the busiest domestic airport serving western Nepal in the trunk route of the nation.
+Bhadrapur Airport also known as Chandragadhi Airport will conduct its Instrument Flight Rules (IFR) Test landing on February 17, 2018 (Saturday), as per the information from Chandragadhi Civil Aviation Authority.
+It is the busiest domestic airport serving in trunk route of the nation.

-The Nepal Army will keep the IFR Flight service under inspection and if the test is evaluated success then the airport will be recommended to provide a go-ahead signal for airlines to operate IFR Flight service.
+The airport will keep the IFR Flight service under inspection and if the test is evaluated success then the airport will provide a go-ahead signal for airlines to operate IFR Flight service.
 The airline operators can operate their aircraft under minimum visibility of 1600 metres after the test landing, stated source.

-The Visual Flight Rules (VFR) which need at least 5000 metres of visibility for safe flight operation, however, in the winter season, the airport features only 2000 metres of visibility due to the heavy haze and mist that has been obstructing flights.
+Currently the airport only operates Visual Flight Rules (VFR) which needs at least 5000 metres of visibility for safe flight operation however, in the winter season, the airport features only 2000 metres of visibility due to the heavy haze and mist that has been obstructing flights.

 The airport will also be equipped with VOR/DME instruments soon.
 The instruments installation work is expected to start from March 2018.
 Japanese engineers from JICA came to the airport to check for the feasibility of installation on January this year.
 Chandragadhi Airport has applied the application to CAAN to acquire 6 Bighas of Land at East Side towards Runway 27 to install the VOR/DME station, noted airport source.
 The installation work of VOR/DME is handed over to the Japan International Cooperation Agency – JICA the Japanese Company.

 However, the airport doesn’t feature the runway with modern lighting system but the apron lighting system is installed including Precision Approach Path Indicator (PAPI).